top of page

 Solar power also generates indirect positive economic impacts during the construction process as local businesses (restaurants, gas stations, hotels, stores, and more) and supply chains experience an influx of customers.

-Plano Skies Energy Center Benefits
+Plano Skies Solar Project Benefits

 YouTube Channel Art.jpg